Products of Infinite Countable Groups Have Fixed Price One: Introduction

 \subsection{The Structure of the Paper}

 The basic definitions and properties are provided in \Cref{sec:def}, including the notion of cost, horoballs, and point processes of horoballs.
 In particular, two types of horoballs on $G''=G\times G'$ are described in \Cref{def:type}. \Cref{sec:diamond} defines perturbed diamonds and the fine tuning of the perturbations.
 It also provides criteria for the convergence of perturbed diamonds to (slightly perturbed) horoballs, and similar criteria for point processes of perturbed diamonds.
+The extension of the induction formula to random multisets is done in \Cref{sec:induction} .
 Finally, the proof of the theorem is provided in \Cref{sec:proof}.